Skip to header Skip to Content Skip to Footer

 Yes, with a little preparation.
 Instructors planning to teach a one-off or special topics course according to the Student Learning Outcomes of any University Studies component should submit a course proposal form to the University Studies Advisory Committee prior to the semester or academic year the course will be offered.

 For a one-time circumstance rather than a permanent course approval, the instructor should make sure to indicate that this request is for a one-time situation and is not a request to approve the entire course for the University Studies component as indicated in the catalogue.
-If the course is approved, then the Dean of Undergraduate Studies will process a blanket petition for that section (if it involves competency).
-If it involves other components of University Studies, the Associate Dean of the school/college offering the course will process a substitution waiver.
-If approved, the instructor and department can then advertise the course as fulfilling specified University Studies requirements.
+If the course is approved, then the dean of Undergraduate Studies will process a blanket petition for that section (if it involves competency).

-In extraordinary circumstances, instructors and department chairs can submit requests for courses currently being taught directly to the Associate Dean of the school/college offering the course for non-competency components, or to the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency, who will then assess the situation accordingly.
-In these rare instances, instructors should not advertise that the course fulfills any University Studies requirement until the appropriate Associate Dean or the Dean of Undergraduate Studies reviews the request.
+In extraordinary circumstances, instructors and department chairs can submit requests for courses currently being taught directly to the associate dean of the school/college offering the course for non-competency components, or to the associate vice chancellor and dean of Undergraduate Studies if it is a competency, who will then assess the situation accordingly.
+In these rare instances, instructors should not advertise that the course fulfills any University Studies requirement until the appropriate associate dean or the dean of Undergraduate Studies reviews the request.

-In almost every instance, no. However, in the rare instance when a student takes a course that may meet the Student Learning Outcomes of a University Studies component, the student's advisor or instructor should contact the Associate Dean of the school/college offering the course regarding non-competency components or the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency component, for an assessment of the request.
+However, in the rare instance when a student takes a course that may meet the Student Learning Outcomes of a University Studies component, the student's advisor or instructor should contact the associate dean of the school/college offering the course regarding non-competency components or the associate vice chancellor and dean of Undergraduate Studies if it is a competency component, for an assessment of the request.

 Yes, students can use a different previously-completed and approved University Studies course to count in a particular category.
-The student should ask their academic advisor to email the Office of the Registrar at registrar@uncw.edu to make the change on their degree audit.
+The student should ask their academic advisor to email the Office of the Registrar to make the change on their degree audit.

 Refer to the Faculty Senate minutes online to find a list of newly approved courses.
 Each new year's Undergraduate Catalogue will also include the updated, final list.

 No, double-counting does not apply in this instance.
 A student can only fulfill one of those component requirements with that course.
-The same rule applies to CLA/ENG 210 which can fulfill either Historical and Philosophical Approaches OR Aesthetic, Interpretive, and Literary.
+The same rule applies to CLA/ENG 210 which can fulfill either Historical and Philosophical Approaches OR Aesthetic, Interpretive and Literary.

 If a student wants to move ANT 207 from the Historical and Philosophical Approaches category to Understanding Human Institutions and Behaviors, for example, please submit a Substitution Waiver Form.